UltiHash/core/src/common/registry/namespace.md

 # Reacting to cluster changes
 ## Watcher Class
-`service_registry` has a has a `watcher` member variable which is responsible for watching any changes in etcd.
+`service_registry` has a `watcher` member variable which is responsible for watching any changes in etcd.
 When there is some change in the etcd server, the `watcher` client in the `service_registry` calls a handler function which we assign.
 This handler function gets `etcd Response` object responsible for communicating what happened in the etcd server.
 This then allows us to call the registered functions from the handler function which can be used to react